 Further, this reality doesn’t begin to touch on the value of all the data these devices gather, and the insights and competitive advantage this data can enable.
 The location-awareness of the mobile platform is core to a range of “killer apps” from security and payment tech to localized marketing.
 The interconnectivity and engagement driven by social apps, video and photography lend itself to everything from customer service to social engagement.

-As you think about customer experience strategy, design and delivery for your organization… I know you’re already thinking about mobile.
+As you think about digital CX and overall experience strategy, experience design and delivery for your organization… I know you’re already thinking about mobile.
 We all are.
 But I suspect the impact and importance of mobile in relation to other channels may not yet have fully hit home.